As of May 2019

 Section 15.
 Resignation and Removal

-The Board of Directors may entertain charges against any officer, director, or member at its discretion.
-The officer, director, or member shall be informed of the charges with no less than 15 days prior written notice and be afforded a reasonable opportunity, no less than 5 days, for a hearing prior to a vote on the removal of an officer, director or member.
+The Board of Directors may entertain charges against any officer or director at its discretion.
+The officer or director shall be informed of the charges with no less than 15 days prior written notice and be afforded a reasonable opportunity, no less than 5 days, for a hearing prior to a vote on the removal of an officer or director.

-Officers, directors, or members may be removed from office or general membership, with or without cause, as permitted by and in accordance with the laws of this state.
+Officers or directors may be removed from office, with or without cause, as permitted by and in accordance with the laws of this state.

-An officer, director, or member may be removed by a two-thirds (2/3) vote of the Board of Directors in a meeting at which a quorum of not less than one-half (1/2) of the Directors are present.
+An officer or director may be removed by a two-thirds (2/3) vote of the Board of Directors in a meeting at which a quorum of not less than one-half (1/2) of the Directors are present.

 Cause shall be defined as, but not limited to